jnordeman/starter-academic/content/project/Financial econometrics/index.md

 # slides: example
 ---

 As a part of a home assignment in Time Series for Economics, Business and Finance, I analysed the return of Kinnevik --- a Swedish investment company.
-The project gave me hands-on experience with a wide range of statistical software package in R (e.g. quantmod, data.table, ggplot2, rugarch and dynlm) and taught me how to model and forecast volatility using various ARCH specifications.
+The project gave me hands-on experience with a wide range of statistical software packages in R (e.g. quantmod, data.table, ggplot2, rugarch and dynlm) and taught me how to model and forecast volatility using various ARCH specifications.
 Throughout the process I got familiar with data cleaning; time series and machine learning methods for model building; as well as forecasting and prediction.